BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - Resistant to Magic
 - Throw Stones (range 8", Strength 1)

-**ACTIVE/PASSIVE RULES**
+- **Mayor of Michel Delving** `ACTIVE`

-- **Mayor of Michel Delving** `ACTIVE` - At the beginning of a Fight Phase, before the Declare Heroic Actions step, Will Whitfoot can spend a Will Point to use this special rule.
+At the beginning of a Fight Phase, before the Declare Heroic Actions step, Will Whitfoot can spend a Will Point to use this special rule.
 If he does, friendly Hobbit Warrior models within 3" of him gain a bonus of +1 to their Fight Value until the End Phase of the turn.

 </div>